 Land tax reassessments, objections and appeals

-The Office of State Revenue (OSR) calculates land tax using annual land valuations issued by the Department of Resources.
+Queensland Revenue Office (QRO) calculates land tax using annual land valuations issued by the Valuer-General (Department of Resources).

 We will reassess your land tax liability, to increase or decrease it, when certain events occur, such as: